iketansaini/MY-TOKEN/README.md

 To use or deploy this token contract, you need to have a Solidity development environment set up.
 You can compile and deploy the contract using tools like Remix, Truffle, or Hardhat.

 ## Deployment

-1. Deploy the `MyToken` contract to a compatible Ethereum network or a local blockchain.
-2. After deployment, the contract will have an initial total supply of 0.
+To use this contract, you will need to deploy it to a blockchain.
+Once it is deployed, you can interact with it using the following functions: name(): Returns the name of the token. symbol(): Returns the symbol of the token. totalSupply(): Returns the total supply of tokens. balanceOf(address): Returns the number of tokens owned by an address. transfer(address, uint256): Transfers tokens from one address to another.
 ## Usage

 The contract exposes the following functions: